jithin-k-sreedharan/reflections/lesson_2_reflections.md

     - `git diff --staged`: compared latest commit and staging area
 * `git reset --hard`: Discards changes in working directory or the staging area
 * Staging area always contains the last commit until a git add command is issued to move files from working directory to staging area.
-* **Concept of branches**:
+* **Concept of branches**
     - master branch: default main branch in `git`
     - detached HEAD state: HEAD is the pointer of the commit in the working directory.
 When one issues `git checkout <commit_id>` to checkout a particular commit, then HEAD has no branch to attached to it, and throws this warning.
 Remedy is to create a temporary branch from the commit_id and delete it after use.

         ``` bash
         $ git checkout -b test-branch 56a4e5c08

         ...do your thing...

         $ git checkout master
         $ git branch -d test-branch
         ```
-    - `git branch`: shows all the branches with * on the current branch.
+    - `git branch`: shows all the branches and with * on the current branch.
     - `git branch <branch_n>`: create a branch with name branch_n.
     - `git checkout <branch_n>`: checkout branch_n.
 * What are some situations when branches would be helpful in keeping your history organized?
 How would branches help?